Non-relativistic regime and topology: topological term in the Einstein equation: Summary of results and conclusion

-We showed that the NR limit of these equations is possible in any topology and leads (in the spherical or hyperbolic cases) to the non-Euclidean Newtonian theory constructed in \citep{2022_Vigneron_b} (see Appendix~\ref{sec::NEN}) with the only difference that the presence of anisotropic expansion implies the spatial curvature to be anisotropic, something not initially present in \citep{2022_Vigneron_b}.
-As a complementary result, we also derived the dictionary between the non-Euclidean Newtonian theory and the spacetime metric of the bi-metric theory (equation~\eqref{eq::dico_g^munu} and~\eqref{eq::dico_g_munu}).
-Written as function of the gravitational field $\Phi$, this dictionary is equivalent to the one obtained with Newton's theory and Einstein's equation.
-In particular, within a certain gauge choice, we have $g_{00} = -c^2 - 2\Phi$, and the gravitational slip is zero.
-This strengthens the fact that Newton's theory and the NEN theory are essentially the same theory of gravitation, but defined on a different topology.\saut

-In conclusion, the above bi-metric theory is compatible with the non-relativistic regime in any topology.
+In conclusion, the above bi-connection theory is compatible with the non-relativistic regime in any topology.
 Without other candidates and because of its simplicity, this relativistic theory should be used if one wants to study a model universe with a non-Euclidean spatial topology and requiring the NR limit to exist.
 As for now, the only reason for considering this theory is related to the hypothesis of full compatibility between the relativistic and the NR regimes.
 It would be interesting to have a more fundamental origin for the presence of the reference spacetime curvature.
-We expect such a justification to come either from a purely mathematical approach as proposed in Section~\ref{eq::Lag_mult} with a `topological' Lagrange multiplier; or from physics with quantum gravity theories.\saut
+We expect such a justification to come either from a purely mathematical approach as proposed in Section~\ref{eq::Lag_mult} with a ``topological Lagrange multiplier''; or from physics with quantum gravity theories.

-In the second paper of this series we analyse the consequences for cosmology of the bi-metric theory, in other words the consequences for cosmology of requiring full compatibility between the relativistic and the non-relativistic regimes.
+In the follow up paper of this study \citep{2023_Vigneron_et_al_b}, we analyse the consequences for cosmology of the bi-connection theory, in other words the consequences for cosmology of requiring full compatibility between the relativistic and the non-relativistic regimes.
+In particular, we show a major result: the expansion becomes blind to the spatial curvature (i.e.~{${\Omega = 1, \ \forall \Omega_K}$}), hence giving an elegant solution to the flatness problem.